jahrik/docker-swarm-monitor/PART_02.md

 ## Grafana

-I changed the permission to the Grafana SQLite.db file and it was still able to read data, but I wasn't able to save anything.
-Somewhere along the line I ended up running `chown 1000:1000 /data/grafana/grafana.db`, Grafana did not like that.
+Somehow, I ended up changing the permissions to the Grafana SQLite.db file and it was still able to read data, but I wasn't able to save anything.
+Somewhere along the line, maybe I ran a command close to this? `chown 1000:1000 /data/grafana/grafana.db`.
+Grafana didn't like it.

 ![grafana_save_dashboard_error.png](https://github.com/jahrik/docker-swarm-monitor/blob/master/images/grafana_save_dashboard_error.png?raw=true)